 An ongoing project that concisely documents and solves the most common “speed bumps” people (both newcomers and experienced pros) run into.

-- Making Historical and Trend Reports with PowerShell and SQL Server
+- Ditch Excel: Historical and Trend Reports with PowerShell and SQL Server

 Ditch Excel!
 Stop fumbling with cumbersome spreadsheets!
 Learn to use a custom DataTools module to store trend information in a SQL Server Express database, and then use SQL Server Reporting Services to create amazing reports – even schedule them to run and e-mail automatically.
 All using free components!
 By Don Jones.